DISCOVER OUR PROGRAMME

 16:50 - 17:20 Cybersecurity in the Digital Age

 Digitalization has changed the rules of our economy and society at an impressive pace.
 Recent developments offer a huge potential for creating new applications, businesses and value streams.
-However, the threats to our digital systems have also radically changed and intensified, and the functioning of our economy is becoming strongly dependent on cybersecurity.
+However, the threats to our digital systems have also radically changed and intensified.
+The current COVID-19 crisis has been accompanied by new cybercrime patterns, due to more intense teleworking and e-commerce.
+This illustrates how strongly the functioning of our economy and society depends on cybersecurity.

-The Cybersecurity Breakout Session will bring together relevant stakeholders of the cybersecurity eco-system in order to come up with a joint view on what remains to be done to make Europe secure and fit for the Digital Age.
+The Cybersecurity Breakout Session will virtually bring you together with relevant stakeholders of the cybersecurity eco-system in order to come up with a joint view on what remains to be done to make Europe secure and fit for the Digital Age.

 17:30 - 18:00 Artificial Intelligence – From Theory to Good Practice

 Big dreams, big possibilities, ... and big challenges.
 That’s the state of artificial intelligence today: Colossal data sets are pumped into gigantic cloud data centers to be analyzed by endless algorithms leading to game-changing insights.
 In the field, autonomous AI systems analyze real-time situations to provide seamless mobility, security and productivity.
 The aim of this session is not only to show the improvements brought by AI today and in the future but mainly on how to put AI into good practice: autonomous objects, artificial communication, artificial reasoning and trustworthiness of AI will be in the focus.

 18:10 - 18:40 Digital Transformation - Making it Work in the European Industry